mrnrasyad/Marketing-Analytics-using-Python/README.md

   <img src=image/4.png />
 </p>

-Engagement metrics like Total Conversions, Impressions, and Interest have the biggest impact, while demographics (like gender and age) play a smaller role.
+Other than `Total_Conversions`, engagement metrics like `Impressions`, `interest`, and `Spent` have the biggest impact, while demographics (such as gender and age) play a smaller role.
 In short, customer actions matter more than who they are.
+These results are in line with the correlation analysis conducted earlier.

+## Conclusions
+This project demonstrates that **campaign design and customer engagement metrics are far more influential than demographics in driving conversions**.
+Campaign 1178 consistently delivers the highest impact, especially among the **30–34 age group**, making it the most valuable audience segment to target.
+Gender does not significantly affect outcomes, as performance is determined primarily by the campaign itself.
+Correlation and feature-importance analyses confirm that `Total_Conversions`, `Impressions`, and `interest`. are key predictors, while demographics (such as gender and age) play a smaller role.

+From a modeling perspective, Logistic Regression achieved a baseline ROC AUC of 0.668, while Random Forest improved to 0.727, showing that machine learning can enhance predictive performance with proper stability checks.
+Overall, the findings suggest that **future marketing strategies should prioritize Campaign 1178’s structure, optimize for visibility and engagement, and allocate resources toward the younger 30–34 segment to maximize returns.